From classical theta functions to topological quantum field theory: A topological model for theta functions

 \begin{remark} The isomorphism between the reduced skein module of the handlebody and the space of theta functions is given explicitly by

 \end{remark}

-In view of Theorem~\ref{thetaskein} we endow $\widetilde{\mathcal L}_t(H_g)$ with the Hilbert space structure of the space of theta functions.
+In view of Theorem~\ref{heisenbergskeins2} we endow ${\mathcal L}_N(H_g)$ with the Hilbert space structure of the space of theta functions.

 Now we turn our attention to the discrete Fourier transform, and translate in topological language formula (\ref{fouriertransform}).
-Let $h$ be an element of the mapping class group of the surface $\Sigma_g$.
-The action of the mapping class group on the finite Heisenberg group described in Section~\ref{sec:2} becomes the action on skeins in the cylinder over the surface given by
+Let $h$ be an element of the mapping class group of $\Sigma_g$.
+The action of the mapping class group on the finite Heisenberg group from Section~\ref{sec:2} becomes the action on skeins in $\Sigma_g\times[0,1]$ given by

 where $h(\sigma)$ is obtained by replacing each framed curve of the skein $\sigma$ by its image through the homeomorphism $h$.